Your guide to creating a food delivery app marketing plan

-More than 20 percent of all mobile users in the US will order food via an app by 2021.
-Moreover, the food delivery market is now worth over $30 billion in the US, with online delivery accounting for $4 billion of that total.
+The food delivery market is now worth over US$30 billion in the U.S. alone, and 106.1 billion worldwide.
+By 2025, revenue from food delivery apps in the U.S. is expected to reach $42 billion — and already hit $28 billion in 2021.
 As food delivery using mobile apps becomes an increasingly routine part of our daily lives, it is critical for app marketers to know how to find their audience.
 In this guide we will outline ways you can create a comprehensive food delivery strategy for mobile apps.

 Food Delivery App Marketing: Where to begin

 When developing your food delivery marketing plan, your first step is to define who you will be targeting.
 You need to perform tests that reveal insights such as your key demographic and common trends you can benefit from.
 You will also need to perform competitor research for the best results.
 This will help you identify which demographics will be harder to target and which potential users are currently not properly catered for by your competitors.

 A defining question for all food delivery apps is how you will work with food providers.
 For example, a discovery platform will have different goals to an aggregated food delivery app.
 These are critical questions that must be answered in order to lay the foundations of your overall strategy.
 User personas are also needed to successfully target different user types who will find your product valuable.

 Once your target audience is defined, you will know which areas to focus on when developing your USP (Unique Selling Proposition).
 It is essential for your app to stand out and have a clear path to building loyalty with your users over time.
 Defining your USP will enable you to develop your messaging, select the best marketing channels for your app and communicate your value to users.
 Examples of USPs for food delivery apps include the speed of delivery, the type of foods on offer and pricing.

 - What your food delivery app does well